History of Dedham, Massachusetts, 1900–1999: Fire Department

-Nagle was brought to the Dedham Emergency Hospital, and a firefighter worked on Harrigan with a pulmanator before he was taken to the Faulkner Hospital by several police officers in an ambulance.
-Harrigan, a 47-year veteran of the force, died slightly after 4 a.m., leaving behind a wife and four daughters.
-A plaque was unveiled in his honor outside the main firehouse on the 75th anniversary of his death, and both Harrigan and Nagle were posthumously awarded the Medal of Honor.
-Harrigan's funeral at St. Mary's Church was attended by 1,500 people, including chiefs from 100 cities and towns.

-In 1994, a difficult fire broke out on Rockland Street.
-A woman was trapped inside, and was rescued by members of Engine Company 3.
-The Henry J. Harrigan Medal of Honor was established to honor the members of the engine company for their bravery.

 Police Department

 After the department purchased its first police motorcycle in 1923, Abe Rafferty was appointed the first motorcycle officer.
 By 1936, there were 18 officers.

 In December 1973, the Dedham Police Department investigated the sighting of several unidentified flying objects over town.
 A young couple on a date had their car followed by UFO while they drove through Dedham.

 Headquarters

 The department was located on the first floor of Memorial Hall until Town Clerk John Carey locked the doors for the last time on March 16, 1962.
 The building was demolished in April 1962 after a new town hall was built on Bryant St. The police took up temporary residence in the new town hall for a year while a new police station was built on the Memorial Hall property.

 On April 29, 1963, the Police Department moved into their new headquarters on the corner of High and Washington Streets.
 It included a fallout shelter in the cellar that featured walls of 6-inch reinforced concrete and a lead window cover that could be put in place to shield occupants from fallout resulting from a nuclear explosion.
 It also housed the Civil Defense Communication Center.